kokarn/pptx-control/README.md

 - **PowerPoint**: Microsoft PowerPoint must be installed
 - **Network**: Both devices must be on same network

-## Troubleshooting

-### Common Issues

-**PowerPoint not responding**
-- Ensure PowerPoint is installed and accessible
-- Try the "Focus PowerPoint" button first
-- Check if PowerPoint is in slideshow mode

-**Network connection issues**
-- Ensure both devices are on the same network
-- Check firewall settings
-- Try the localhost URL if network URL fails

-**Mobile interface not loading**
-- Clear browser cache
-- Try a different browser
-- Check if JavaScript is enabled

 ## Development

 ### Project Structure